 Joining provides you with an academic distinction that you can include on your resume or CV.

-We are excited to announce that Rowan University’s Upsilon chapter of AEL is now offering a $1,500 annual scholarship to an outstanding chapter member who demonstrates exemplary commitment to service and leadership both while enrolled at Rowan and within the community.
-To be eligible, you must be a current, active member of AEL as of October 13, 2017, who will be enrolled in classes during the Spring 2018 semester.
-Completed Scholarship Applications are due by October 13, 2017.
+We are excited to announce that Rowan University’s Upsilon chapter of AEL is now offering up to $1,500 annual scholarship to an outstanding chapter member who demonstrates exemplary commitment to service and leadership both while enrolled at Rowan and within the community.
+To be eligible, you must be a current, active member of AEL as of November 14, 2018, who will be enrolled in classes during the Spring 2019 semester.
+Completed Scholarship Applications are due by December 23, 2018.
 New members wishing to apply for the scholarship must have a completed membership application on file and dues paid by the application deadline.
-The scholarship recipient will be notified in mid-October and formally recognized at the Fall 2017 AEL Meeting and Initiation Ceremony on October 23, 2017.
-The scholarship monies will be applied towards Spring 2018 tuition.
+The scholarship recipient will be notified in mid January and formally recognized at the Spring 2019 AEL Meeting and Induction Ceremony on April 29, 2019.
+The scholarship monies will be applied towards Spring 2019 tuition.

 President: The President is the primary leader of the organization with the responsibility to plan and conduct meetings.